daos-stack/daos/doc/admin/performance_tuning.md

     (MPICH 3.4.1 or higher).

 -   An HDF5 VOL connector for DAOS is under development.
-This maps the HDF5 data model directly to the DAOS data model, and works in conjuntion with DAOS containers of `--type=HDF5` (in contrast to DAOS container of `--type=POSIX` that are used for the other IOR APIs).
+This maps the HDF5 data model directly to the DAOS data model, and works in conjunction with DAOS containers of `--type=HDF5` (in contrast to DAOS container of `--type=POSIX` that are used for the other IOR APIs).